Bowman Gum, Inc.

 Worldwide supply chains remained irregular after the war.
 Bowman resumed bubble gum production in January 1947, marketing fruit-flavored Bub.
 In July 1947, Topps Chewing Gum introduced Bazooka bubble gum.

-Bowman sports cards returned in 1948 with sets for MLB, NBA, and NFL players.
+Bowman sports cards returned in 1948 with the first NBA card series, as well as sets for MLB and NFL players.
 Former Bowman vice president Edward P. Fenimore, Sr. formed the Philadelphia Chewing Gum Corporation and released a series of baseball cards with the Swell brand.
 In June 1948, former Bowman chemist Harlan H. Hill founded the Fo-Lee Gum Corp. in Philadelphia.
 Fo-Lee Gum produced a new Superman Bubble Gum, a license previously held by Bowman.

 Fleer, Leaf, and Topps began competing with Bowman for exclusive rights to professional athletes.
 Leaf released baseball and football sets in 1948 and Bowman pursued legal action for contract interference.
 A settlement was reached and Leaf agreed to cease production.